An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Numerical Experiment and Application to the Card Krueger Dataset

-In the appendix we show that these linear production functions are co-monotone, but not element-wise monotone as required by the CiC estimator.
-Using these production functions, we generate $n$ independent samples from each of the distributions $\mu_0, \mu_1$ and $\mu_0^\star$, as well as samples from the true counterfactual distribution $\mu_1^\dagger$ for validation purposes.
+These production functions are a cyclically comonotone but not element-wise monotone as required for the CiC estimator.
+Choosing Beta distributions as the laws of the latent variables, we generate $n=3000$ independent outcomes from the control population before and after the intervention, as well as from the treatment group before the intervention and its unobserved counterfactual.
+Further details about the implementation can be found in Appendix \ref{sec:motivating_example_details}.

-To estimate the transport map $\sd$, we first compute an optimal plan using observed data and round it to an optimal transport map.
-This map is only defined on the data from $\mu_0$.
-To predict counterfactuals treatment on data from $\mu_0^\star$, we employ nearest neighbor interpolation.
-Since the Beta distribution is supported on $[0,1]$ for all parameter choices, $\mu_0$ and $\mu_0^\star$ have identical support in this example and this naive extrapolation technique performs sufficiently well.
-In particular, it shows that the OT based estimator remains close to the true counterfactual distribution while naive tensorization of CiC may depart significantly.
+The recovered marginals in Figure \ref{fig:marginal_recovery_plots} and the kernel density estimator (KDE) of the counterfactual joint distribution in Figure \ref{fig:kde_plots} demonstrate that our methodology estimates the true counterfactual distribution almost exactly while the CiC estimator cannot.
+Notably, the CiC estimator recovers a joint distribution with a mirrored dependence structure.

-The kernel density estimator (KDE) of the counterfactual joint distribution in Figure \ref{fig:kde_plots} and the recovered marginals in Figure \ref{fig:marginal_recovery_plots} demonstrate these claims.
-Notably, CiC recovers a joint distribution with the appropriate shape but orientated in the wrong direction in $\mathbb{R}^2$.
-We also compute the empirical CDF for our $3000$ true counterfactual observations and the counterfactuals generated by the two methods over a uniform mesh of $10,000$ points.
-Figure \ref{fig:ecdf_plot} visually demonstrates that OT almost perfectly recovers the eCDF, and Table \ref{table:experimental_results} quantifies this result.
-The mean absolute difference over each mesh point is an order of magnitude smaller for OT and has a smaller standard deviation.
+As previously noted, the tensorized CiC estimates counterfactuals under the strong assumption that the copula of outcomes pre- and post-intervention are identical.
+Each coordinate of the potential outcomes vectors is assumed to be a monotone increasing function of the latent random vector's corresponding coordinate.
+When there are interactions between latent coordinates during potential outcome generation the multivariate CiC will not identify counterfactual distributions.
+We believe that proper accounting for correlation structures contributes to our seemingly novel substitution result when reanalyzing the classical minimum wage data from \citet{card1994minimum} in Section \ref{sec:ck_reanalysis}.